jajuk-team/jajuk-team.github.io/faq.md

 --------------

+### Cannot start Jajuk
+Jajuk requires a Java Runtime Environment (JRE) 1.8 or later (tested successfully with openjdk 11 and 13).

+If you get an error similar to `java.lang.UnsatisfiedLinkError: Can't load library: /usr/lib/jvm/java-11-openjdk-11.0.5.10-0.fc29.x86_64/lib/libawt_xawt.so`, you use a headless JRE.
+Try to install a full JRE (`java-11-openjdk-devel.x86_64` for instance).

 ### Some webradios don't work

 <p>If some webradios doesn't work, try to upgrade your mplayer version.
 For example, version SVN-r34777-snapshot-4.6.1 from feb 2012 is known to work.
 Note that if you can't get a newer mplayer version package for your distro, you can still build mplayer yourself in a directory and use this mplayer executable from Jajuk Preferences view / Advanced tab / Mplayer path (full path to the executable).